Is Doubt a Sin? What Judaism, Christianity, and Islam Teach

 Does Romans 14:23 mean all doubt is a sin?

 Not quite.
-Romans 14:23 says 'whatsoever is not of faith is sin' Romans 14:23, but the context is specifically about acting against one's own conscience in matters of food and religious observance — not about intellectual uncertainty regarding God.
-Most mainstream theologians, including N.T.
-Wright, read this as addressing moral self-betrayal rather than epistemological doubt.
+Paul's statement that 'whatsoever is not of faith is sin' Romans 14:23 is specifically about acting against one's own conscience in a disputed matter (food offered to idols).
+Most theologians, including Augustine and more recently N.T.
+Wright, read it as addressing willful violation of conscience rather than intellectual uncertainty about doctrine.

 0 Community answers